Google suspends Parler social networking app from Play Store; Apple gives 24-hour warning

-Parler is a social network to which many supporters of President Donald Trump have migrated after being banned from services including Twitter Inc, which on Friday permanently suspended Trump’s account.
+In suspending the service, Google, whose software powers Android phones, cited its policy against apps that promote violence and gave recent examples from Parler, including a Friday post that began “How do we take back our country?
+About 20 or so coordinated hits” and another promoting a “Million Militia March” on Washington.

-In a statement, Google cited continued posts in the Parler app that seek “to incite ongoing violence in the U.S.”
+Parler Chief Executive John Matze said in a post on Friday that Apple was applying standards to Parler that it did not apply to itself.

-Google said, “For us to distribute an app through Google Play, we do require that apps implement robust moderation for egregious content.
+In a statement, Google said that “for us to distribute an app through Google Play, we do require that apps implement robust moderation for egregious content.
 In light of this ongoing and urgent public safety threat, we are suspending the app’s listings from the Play Store until it addresses these issues.”

-In a letter from Apple’s App Store review team to Parler seen by Reuters, Apple cited instances of participants using the service to make plans to descend on Washington, D.C., with weapons after a mob stormed the U.S. Capitol building on Wednesday.
+In a letter from Apple’s App Store review team to Parler seen by Reuters, Apple cited participants of the mob storming the U.S. Capitol building on Wednesday.

 “Content that threatens the well-being of others or is intended to incite violence or other lawless acts has never been acceptable on the App Store,” Apple said in the letter.